dlab-berkeley/Command-Line-Fundamentals/README.md

 This repository contains the materials for D-Lab Command Line workshop.

 ### Prerequisites
-No prior experience in either Bash or Git is necessary.
+No prior experience in either command line or bash is necessary.

 Check D-Lab's [Learning Pathways](https://dlab-berkeley.github.io/dlab-workshops/python_path.html) to figure out which of our workshops to take!